Tahir-2000/FrontEnd_ebuy.Store/README.md

   5: Now open front_End folder in your IDE and open its terminal.
   6: Run the following command to install all required packages.
   => npm install
-  7: Now runn the following command to run the application => npm run start
+  7: Now run the following command to run the application => npm run start

 <----------------Front_End is running on available local port -------------->